bertrandmartel/vue-basic-captcha/README.md

 Template project of a Vue.js application with basic authentication & captcha integration in Go

-This template is great for making a quick Vue.js project protected by username/password with captcha with vuetify and vuex out of the box.
-Redis is used to store the session & the username/password (passowrd is hashed & salted).
+This template is great for making a quick responsive Vue.js project protected by username/password with captcha with vuetify and vuex out of the box.
+Redis is used to store the session & the username/password (password is hashed & salted).

 ![vuejs](https://user-images.githubusercontent.com/5183022/81025085-bd82b880-8e75-11ea-9d45-814ece3f9697.png)